-State Law Penalty North Carolina Statute To possess, attempt to purchase or Maximum Penalty: Imprisonment §18B-302-18B302.1 purchase, sell or give beer, wine, for a term not exceeding two (2) liquor, or mixed beverages to years and/or fine (misdemeanor) anyone under the age of 21.
-However, to possess, attempt to purchase, or purchase by 19 or 20 year old is an infraction punishable by a fine not to exceed twenty-five dollars (\$25) Aiding or abetting a person who is Guilty of a misdemeanor. §18B-302-18B302.1 under 21 years of age to purchase Imprisonment for not more than six or to attempt to purchase, possess, (6) months and/or fine up to five sell, or give alcohol to another. hundred dollars (\$500) A person over 21 years of age who Guilty of a misdemeanor. §18B-302-18B302.1 aids and abets to purchase or to Imprisonment for not more than attempt to purchase, purchase or to two (2) years and/or fine up to two possess; sell or give, alcohol to a hundred dollars (\$200) person who is under 21 years of age , , Operating a motor vehicle upon any 1 st Offense: Jail - 24 hours; Fine - §20-138.1 highway, any street, or any public \$200; License Suspension - 60 vehicular area within this State: days to 1 year; while under the influence of an 2d Offense: Jail - 4 days; Fine - impairing substance; after having varies; License Suspension - 1 to 4 consumed sufficient alcohol that he years; has, at any relevant time after the 3d Offense: Jail - 14 days to 2 driving, an alcohol concentration of years; Fine - varies; License 0.08 or more; or with any amount of Suspension - 1 year to permanent a Schedule I controlled substance.
-Operating a motor vehicle on a Maximum of 20 days in jail and §20-138.1 & 20-138.3 highway or public vehicular area by \$200. a person less than 21 years old while consuming alcohol or at any If driving while impaired offense is time while he has remaining in his also charged then: body any alcohol or controlled 1 st Offense: Jail - 24 hours; Fine - substance previously consumed. \$200; License Suspension - 60 days to 1 year; 2d Offense: Jail - 4 days; Fine - varies; License Suspension - 1 to 4 years; 3d Offense: Jail - 14 days to 2 years; Fine - varies; License Suspension - 1 year to permanent Possessing an alcoholic beverage Maximum of 20 days in jail and §20-138.7 other than in the unopened \$200 for first offense.
-Maximum of manufacturer's original container, 60 days in jail and \$1000 fine for or consume an alcoholic beverage, subsequent offenses.
-If you are in the passenger area of a motor convicted of an impaired driving vehicle while the motor vehicle is offense arising from this incident on a highway or the right-of-way of then impaired driving punishments a highway. apply.
+State Law Penalty North Carolina Statute To possess, attempt to purchase or Maximum Penalty: Imprisonment §18B-302-18B302.1 purchase, sell or give beer, wine, for a term not exceeding two (2) liquor, or mixed beverages to anyone years and/or fine (misdemeanor) under the age of 21.
+Aiding or abetting a person who is Maximum Penalty: Imprisonment §18B-302-18B302.1 under 21 years of age to purchase or for not more than six (6) months to attempt to purchase, possess, sell, and/or fine up to five hundred or give alcohol to another. dollars (\$500) (misdemeanor) A person over 21 years of age who Maximum Penalty: Imprisonment §18B-302-18B302.1 aids and abets to purchase or to for not more than two (2) years attempt to purchase, purchase or to and/or fine up to two hundred dollars possess; sell or give, alcohol to a (\$200) (misdemeanor) person who is under 21 years of age Operating a motor vehicle upon any 1 st Offense: Jail - 24 hours; Fine - §20-138.1 highway, any street, or any public \$200; License Suspension - 60 days vehicular area within this State: while to 1 year; under the influence of an impairing 2d Offense: Jail - 4 days; Fine - substance; after having consumed varies; License Suspension - 1 to 4 sufficient alcohol that he has, at any years; relevant time after the driving, an 3d Offense: Jail - 14 days to 2 years; alcohol concentration of 0.08 or more; Fine - varies; License Suspension - or with any amount of a Schedule I 1 year to permanent controlled substance.
+Operating a motor vehicle on a Maximum of 20 days in jail and §20-138.1 & 20-138.3 highway or public vehicular area by \$200. a person less than 21 years old while consuming alcohol or at any time If driving while impaired offense is while he has remaining in his body also charged then: any alcohol or controlled substance 1 st Offense: Jail - 24 hours; Fine - previously consumed. \$200; License Suspension - 60 days to 1 year; 2d Offense: Jail - 4 days; Fine - varies; License Suspension - 1 to 4 years;

+3d Offense: Jail - 14 days to 2 years; Fine - varies; License Suspension - 1 year to permanent Possessing an alcoholic beverage Maximum of 20 days in jail and §20-138.7 other than in the unopened \$200 for first offense.
+Maximum of manufacturer's original container, or 60 days in jail and \$1000 fine for consume an alcoholic beverage, in subsequent offenses.
+If you are the passenger area of a motor vehicle convicted of an impaired driving while the motor vehicle is on a offense arising from this incident highway or the right-of-way of a then impaired driving punishments highway. apply.